Can a General Dentist Administer an Orthodontics Treatment?

 The main way that dentists create a straight, pleasant smile is with the use of gentle, constant pressure.
 This pushes the teeth into optimal positions at a steady yet gradual pace.
 As the teeth shift, the jawbone breaks down and rebuilds itself to accommodate the movement of teeth roots.
 Dentists often prescribe specific orthodontic appliances, like braces, headgear, and jaw expanders, to realign the teeth and jaws.

 Patients with severe orthodontic problems may need a more aggressive approach.
 Some may need a tooth extraction to correct overcrowding.
 Others may need corrective jaw surgery to treat severe jaw malformation.
-Still others may need the installation of a temporary dental implant to put pressure on specific teeth.
+Still others may need the installation of a temporary prosthetic tooth to put pressure on specific teeth.

 Orthodontics is a wide field that caters to patients with diverse needs.
 As such, dental professionals who provide orthodontic treatment need one or more skill sets.
 Some require surgical skills, while others need to be able to plot tooth and jawbone movements over the course of treatment.